Tigers Militia: Legacy

 Since 2002, several former NLP Tigers' commanders known for their right-wing, nationalist leanings, rallied in support of General Michel Aoun and went on to occupy various key positions within the Aounist Free Patriotic Movement (FPM) hierarchy, ranging from political (Dr Naji Hayek and Georges Aaraj) to security (Jean Eid).
 In 2015 Jean Eid, Georges Aaraj, Nabil Nassif and others founded a new organization named Al-Noumour, which strives to rally what is left of the Tigers' legacy.
 They remain staunch supporters of former President Michel Aoun.

-While the Tigers were officially disbanded in 1990, their thought did not disappear.
+While the Tigers were officially disbanded in 1990, their ideology did not disappeared at the end of the War.
 According to the website of Al-Noumour, “[t]he tigers will remain alive as long as there would be foreign presence on the Lebanese ground, and foreign interventions in its internal affairs."

-The Chamoun family is still involved in politics, and are still prominent within the National Liberal Party.
+The Chamoun family is still involved in politics, and remain prominent within the National Liberal Party.
 In the 2022 general elections, the NLP itself won one seat in the Lebanese Parliament, which is currently held by Camille Dory Chamoun, the son of Dory Chamoun, Dany Chamoun's elder brother.